Calendar-based contraceptive methods: Failure rate

 One concern related to the use of calendar-based methods is their relatively high failure rate, compared to other methods of birth control.
 Even when used perfectly, calendar-based methods, especially the rhythm method, result in a high pregnancy rate among couples intending to avoid pregnancy.
 Of commonly known methods of birth control, only the cervical cap and contraceptive sponge have comparably high failure rates.
 This lower level of reliability of calendar-based methods is because their formulas make several assumptions that are not always true.

 The postovulatory (luteal) phase has a normal length of 12 to 16 days, and the rhythm method formula assumes all women have luteal phase lengths within this range.
 However, many women have shorter luteal phases, and a few have longer luteal phases.
 For these women, the rhythm method formula incorrectly identifies a few fertile days as being in the infertile period.

-Calendar-based methods use records of past menstrual cycles to predict the length of future cycles.
-However, the length of the pre-ovulatory phase can vary significantly, depending on the woman's typical cycle length, stress factors, medication, illness, menopause, breastfeeding, and whether she is just coming off hormonal contraception.
-If a woman with previously regular cycles has a delayed ovulation due to one of these factors, she will still be fertile when the method tells her she is in the post-ovulatory infertile phase.
-If she has an unusually early ovulation, calendar-based methods will indicate she is still in the pre-ovulatory infertile phase when she has actually become fertile.
+Roughly 30-50% of women have phases outside this range.

 Finally, calendar-based methods assume that all bleeding is true menstruation.
 However, mid-cycle or anovulatory bleeding can be caused by a number of factors.
 Incorrectly identifying bleeding as menstruation will cause the method's calculations to be incorrect.

 Embryonic health

-It has been suggested that pregnancies resulting from method failures of periodic abstinence methods are at increased risk of miscarriage and birth defects due to aged gametes at the time of conception.
+It has been suggested that pregnancies resulting from failures of periodic abstinence methods are at increased risk of miscarriage and birth defects due to aged gametes at the time of conception.
 Other research suggests that timing of conception has no effect on miscarriage rates, low birth weight, or preterm delivery.

 Destruction of fertilized eggs

-Luc Bovens has suggested that unprotected intercourse in the infertile periods of the menstrual cycle may still result in conceptions, but create zygotes incapable of implanting.
-Bovens maintains that, if one defines abortion to include any destruction of fertilized eggs, then the use of the rhythm method probably results in a large number of abortions.
+Philosopher Luc Bovens has suggested that the use of the rhythm method probably results in a large number of abortions, because unprotected intercourse in the infertile periods of the menstrual cycle may still result in conceptions but create zygotes incapable of implanting.
+Bovens's argument assumes that any and all destruction of fertilized eggs is abortion.